Comprehensive Legal Support from a DC Estate Administration Attorney

 Administering an estate after a loved one’s passing can be emotionally and physically draining, especially in a time of grieving.
-Estate administration is the process of transferring a dead person’s estate property and assets to their heirs according to a will or the intestate succession laws of Washington, DC.
+Estate administration transfers a dead person’s estate property and assets to their heirs according to a will or the intestate succession laws of Washington, DC.

-The personal representative, or executor when there is a will, is responsible for overseeing the entire process, from the initial filing with the probate court to settling estate debts and distributing assets.
+When there is a will, the personal representative or executor oversees the entire process, from the initial filing with the probate court to settling estate debts and distributing assets.

-A DC probate attorney can provide you with the legal guidance you need to carry out your estate administration duties seamlessly.
+A DC probate attorney can provide the legal guidance to carry out your estate administration duties seamlessly.
 They can handle and prepare all the necessary paperwork and advise you on how to proceed at every step.

-If you were named the will’s executor or are interested in becoming the estate’s personal representative, our DC estate administration attorney at Kevin C. Martin, Attorney at Law, PLLC, can help you.
+If you were named the will’s executor or are interested in becoming the estate’s representative, our Washington DC estate planning attorney at Kevin C. Martin, Attorney at Law, PLLC, can help you.

 Administering and settling an estate in Washington, DC, involves several essential steps.
-It’s crucial to respect the requirements and deadlines to ensure a smooth and timely process.
+Respecting the requirements and deadlines is crucial to ensure a smooth and timely process.

 Here is a breakdown of the steps involved in administering an estate in DC: